VA7FGT/uv-k5-firmware-custom/README.md

 <img src="images/radio_picture.jpg" width=300 align="right"/>

+This repo is a fork of kamils modifications to egzumer, with a few new additions I'm working on.
+* `ENABLE_SPECTRUM_CHANNEL_SCAN_BOUNDARY` this if enabled will allow the channel spectrum mode to be constrained.
+Requires both VFOs to be in channel mode, one with the lowest channel and the other the highest channel.
+All channels between them will appear in the spectrum scan (and it will respect scanlist filtering).
+If enabled ```B``` will be visible in the spectrum with the number of channels (ie, N(87)-B)
+* Also: The messenger/encryption feature has been disabled in the makefile.
+It can easily be re-enabled if desired.

 This repository is a fork of [Egzumer firmare](https://github.com/egzumer/uv-k5-firmware-custom) plus my changes:

 * `ENABLE_SPECTRUM_CHANNEL_SCAN` this enables spectrum channel scan mode (enter by going into memory mode and press F+5, this allows SUPER fast channel scanning (**4.5x faster than regular scanning**), regular scan of 200 memory channels takes roughly 18 seconds, **spectrum memory scan takes roughly 4 seconds**, if you have less channels stored i.e 50 - the spectrum memory scan will take only **1 second**